Olive oil, which is made by pressing olives and extracting their oil, comes in many different forms and has many uses.

 It moisturizes and fights bacteria

-If you’re prone to acne, using a soap made with olive oil may help decrease your acne by killing off the bacteria that causes the acne.
+If you’re prone to acne, using a soap made with olive oil decrease your acne by killing off the bacteria that causes the acne.
 Olive oil is also known to moisturize and hydrate your skin.

 Olive oil is often used as an ingredient in face wash products.
 There are cosmetics that have olive oil bases.
 It can also be found in some soaps, body washes, and lotions.